csongorkeller/laravel-dashboard/README.md

 # laravel-dashboard
 Laravel based dashboard system.
-Uses Google Chart API to visualize JSON datas, coming from MySQL database The system built up by using Laravel, and MatrixAdmin Bootstrap admin panel.
+Uses Google Chart API to visualize JSON data, coming from MySQL database The system built up by using Laravel, and MatrixAdmin Bootstrap admin panel.

 It is crucial to establish a high security level in order to build a system that is capable